James S. Wadsworth: The Wilderness and death

 At the start of Lt.
 Gen. Ulysses S. Grant's 1864 Overland Campaign, Wadsworth led his division in Maj.
 Gen. Gouverneur K. Warren's V Corps at the Battle of the Wilderness.
 On this day Wadsworth was Grant's oldest divisional commander at 56 years old, about nine years older than the next oldest.
 On May 5, Wadsworth was ordered to counter march and help defend the left of the Union position.
 However, he had lost his direction in the dense Wilderness underbrush and drifted to the north, exposing the left of his division to a sudden and harsh attack, which in turn led to the same treatment of the Union division next to Wadsworth.

-Wadsworth was mortally wounded on May 6, trying to turn his two intact brigades (his other brigade had collided with the Federal units on his left and lost cohesion) when he was shot in the back of his head.
-Wadsworth fell from his horse and was captured by Confederate forces that were pursuing his retreating men.
-He died two days later in a Confederate field hospital.
+Wadsworth was mortally wounded on May 6, trying to turn his two intact brigades (his other brigade had collided with the Federal units on his left and lost cohesion) when he was shot in the head.
+Wadsworth fell from his horse.
+Passing Confederate soldiers looted his body of any valuables--John Belote of the 6th Virginia got Wadsworth's pocket watch, which he returned to the general's widow after the war.
+Eventually the stricken Wadsworth was taken to a Confederate field hospital but there was not much to be done for him.
+The bullet entered the top left of his head.
+Wadsworth was still alive and seen to play with a couple of muskets used to construct a makeshift litter but he did not appear to be aware of his surroundings and attempts to give him food were unsuccessful.
+He died on the afternoon of May 8.
+George Meade sent a letter to Robert E. Lee under a flag of truce requesting the return of the body but Lee replied that that was impossible with an active campaign going on.
+While the high command of the two armies continued to bicker back and forth, the enlisted men came to an agreement on their own initiative.
+Wadsworth's body was handed over by Confederate troops on May 12 well before Meade or Lee knew about it.
 Wadsworth's son-in-law, Montgomery Harrison Ritchie, went into the Confederate camp to retrieve his body.

 The day before he was wounded, he was promoted to major general, but this appointment was withdrawn and he received instead a posthumous brevet promotion to major general as of May 6, 1864, for his service at Gettysburg and the Wilderness.

 Wadsworth's remains were brought back to Geneseo, New York, and buried there in Temple Hill Cemetery.

 Legacy

 Weeks after his father-in-law's death, Montgomery Ritchie died of disease contracted in battle.
 Fort Wadsworth in South Dakota was named for him in 1864.
 Fort Wadsworth on Staten Island, one of the defenses of New York Harbor, also is named for the general; it is in the shadow of the Verrazano Narrows Bridge.
 Wadsworth, Nevada, was also named in his honor.

-He married Mary Craig Wharton on May 11, 1834 in Geneseo, Livingston County, New York.
+He married Mary Craig Wharton on May 11, 1834, in Geneseo, Livingston County, New York.